Riklik101/Obsidian-Public-Sync/publish/home.md

 ## Nuclear Reactors
 My main interest that I spend the most time researching are [[Nuclear Reactor|Nuclear Reactors]].
 Reactors are our world's best source of energy that is both plentiful and constant.
 Modern plants can produce upwards of 1000MWe, and even vintage plants can produce a staggering amount of energy.
 The safety of nuclear energy is astounding; yet massive accidents such as [[Chernobyl]] and [[Fukushima Reactor Incident]] have resulted in a negative reputation regarding reactors.
 This blog serves this purpose: to *primarily show the working parts and pieces that make up nuclear reactors* and secondarily *to dispel myths of reactors by clarifying often unclear or murky parts of reactors and presenting facts in a straight-forward way*.

+It may be said that this isn't typical research; there is no abstract, but the point of this is not to research in it of itself; as most of it is coagulating information from various sources and putting them on a interlinked blog, the point of this blog is not only to use my passion for nuclear energy for good use; it's also to *demistify reactor operations* -- for example, explaining systems using [[NRC]] documentation, and simplifying the documents to be understood by the everyday citizen; the **biggest hamper to public nuclear energy is over-technical manuals and explanation AND over-simplified models**.[^1]

 Some pages I am most proud of researching include:
 * [[Hydrogen Recombiners]]
 * [[Neutron Flux differences in LMFBR vs Thermals]]